Vector35/binaryninja-api/docs/dev/bnil-llil.md

 ## Introduction by example

-Since doing is the easiest way to learn lets start with a simple example binary and step through analyzing it using the python console.
+Since doing is the easiest way to learn let's start with a simple example binary and step through analyzing it using the python console.

 ![Low Level IL Option >](/img/llil_option.png)